Muhammad-Hassan12/Plant-Disease-Detector/README.md

 ![Accuracy](https://img.shields.io/badge/Accuracy-98.75%25-green)

 ## 📖 Overview
 This project is an end-to-end Deep Learning application capable of identifying **38 different plant diseases** from leaf images.
-Built using **TensorFlow/Keras** and deployed with **Streamlit**, it uses Transfer Learning with the **MobileNetV2** architecture to achieve high accuracy (~99%) while remaining lightweight and fast.
+Built using **TensorFlow/Keras** and deployed with **Streamlit**, the final model utilizes Transfer Learning with **MobileNetV2** to achieve high accuracy (~99%) while remaining lightweight and fast.

 This tool is designed to assist farmers and agricultural experts in early disease detection to prevent crop loss.

 ## ✨ Features
 * **High Accuracy:** Achieved **98.75%** test accuracy on the PlantVillage dataset.
 * **38 Class Classification:** Detects diseases across 14 distinct crop species (Apple, Tomato, Corn, etc.).
-* **Robust Model:** Uses Fine-Tuned MobileNetV2 with baked-in data augmentation.
+* **Robust Model:** Built after rigorous experimentation with 4 different model strategies.
 * **User-Friendly Interface:** Simple web app built with Streamlit for easy image uploading and analysis.
 * **Real-time Inference:** Fast predictions using optimized model architecture.